gfox0104/manage-sheet-tasks/README.md

 The sheet gets messier to understand when number of rows increase.
 So what I needed was a summary of tasks, so that I can easily understand what are my delayed tasks, tasks for today and tasks whose deadline I haven't set yet.

+Checkout how to use clasp to run this project locally [over here](https://github.com/google/clasp/blob/master/docs/run.md)

+1. The function to run locally is